 There are two main types of diabetes, type I diabetes and type II diabetes.

 In recent decades, the number of diabetes cases has exploded.
 In Quebec, between 2000 and 2007, the number of people diagnosed with diabetes increased from 295,039 to 453,491, a rise of 53.7%.
-Today, according to Diabetes Quebec, 880,000 Quebecers live with diabetes, representing about 10% of the population.
+Today, according to Diabetes Quebec, 880,000 Quebecers live with diabetes, about 10% of the population.
 Among them, 90% have type II diabetes.

 Here is an overview of this chronic disease.

-Different factors can increase the risk of developing type II diabetes.
+Various factors can increase the risk of developing type II diabetes.
 These factors notably include:

-- Be aged ≥ 45 years
+- Being aged ≥ 45 years

 - Having a sedentary lifestyle